claudiodekker/inertia-laravel-testing/README.md

     )
 );
 ```

+> **NOTE**: This automatic property check ONLY applies to scopes (such as the `message` scope in the example above).
+If
+> you wish to enforce this for the top-level of your page as well, you may enable this in our [configuration file](#publishing-the-configuration-file)..

 > **NOTE**: While `etc` reads fluently at the end of a query scope, placing it at the beginning or somewhere in the
 > middle of your assertions does not change how it behaves: It will disable the automatic check that asserts that all properties